matthias-prangl/hsro-inf-kp.github.io/README.md

 In the following example two methods for the above declared Student struct are implemented.
 A very basic `new` method creates a new value of type Student and returns the ownership to it.
-The `increase_sem` method takes the special argument `self` which is the value the method is called from. self is passed in as a reference, what is special about Rust references is described later.
+The `increase_sem` method takes the special argument `self` which is the value the method is called from.
+"self" is passed in as a reference, what is special about Rust references will be described later.

 ```rust
 impl Student {